Using PyLint to check Python code

 The command-line options section of the PyLint documentation describes how to control PyLint's behavior through a

 .pylintrc configuration file.
-Such a file can be placed in the root of a Python project in Visual Studio or elsewhere depending on how widely you want those settings applied.
+Such a file can be placed in the root of a Python project in Visual Studio or elsewhere depending on how widely you want those settings applied (see the command-line options for details).

 For example, to suppress the "missing docstring" warnings shown in the previous image with a